Daios Cove Explorers kids club

 Heaslip Family - September 2019 (Guest)

 Childcare stands out and needs calling out as amazing.Staff and facilities better than most nurseries in the UK.
-Made the vacation for us.
+Made the holiday for us.
 We had a few unusual asks (nappies, medicine) which the team helped with very quickly.
-Grace, Beth, Amy (nannies) and Fortis were all amazing and made it one of our most relaxing vacations.
+Grace, Beth, Amy (nannies) and Fortis were all amazing and made it one of our most relaxing holidays.

 Earlie family - July 2019 (Guest)

 The Scott Dunn team at Daios Cove were awesome.
 Kids had an absolute blast and parents got to have fun and relax.
 A great holiday facilitated by a super team.
 Childcare team were first class.
 Kids really enjoyedthemselves and looked forward to going in every day for afun packed time.